-CBM SEQUENTIAL FILE MODE
+COMMODORE SEQUENTIAL FILE MODE

-Fleet System 2's CBM Sequential File Mode enables you to work with sequential files in much the same way you work with a standard text file.
-The Sequential File Mode enables you to recall, store and insert CBM sequential files.
-Once a sequential file is recalled, you may use Fleet System 2's powerful word processing functions to edit the sequential file and then store it on disk just the way you would a standard text file.
+Fleet System's Commodore Sequential File Mode enables you to work with sequential files in much the same way you work with a standard text file.
+The Sequential File Mode enables you to recall, store and insert Commodore sequential files.
+Once a sequential file is recalled, you may use Fleet System's powerful word processing functions to edit the sequential file and then store it on disk just the way you would a standard text file.
 The most common use for the Sequential File Mode will probably be to edit sequential files created in other programs (e.g. database programs) or in BASIC before merging them into standard text files in Fleet System.

 NOTE: This feature is designed for use only with sequential files stored in the Commodore Pet ASCII format.
 If you wish to create sequential files in the Standard ASCII format, you need to use Fleet System's Output to Disk capability.
 Also, note that this section covers one of the more advanced Fleet System functions and assumes knowledge on your part concerning the definition and uses of sequential file.
 It is beyond the scope of this manual to cover this information in detail.
-Of interest to customers well versed in BASIC programming, storing a sequential file using this feature does <a href="https://doi.org/10.1007/no.10
+Of interest to customers well versed in BASIC programming, storing a sequential file using this feature does not insert a double quotation mark at the beginning of each line.
+This can be helpful if you plan to utilize a BASIC compiler.

 To access the Sequential File Mode, you must first access the normal File Mode by PRESSING <SHIFT> <CLR/HOME>.
-Once the prompt "Recall Store or Insert" is displayed on the Status Line PRESS the letter a to enter the CBM Sequential File Mode and the following prompt will appear:
+Once the prompt "Recall Store or Insert" is displayed on the Status Line PRESS the letter a to enter the ASCII Sequential File Mode and the following prompt will appear: